vtex-apps/currency-selector/docs/README.md

 ## Configuration

-:warning: **You need to have `vtex.binding-selector@1.x` as a peer dependency.**
+:warning: **You need to have `vtex.binding-selector@2.x` as a peer dependency.**

-:warning: **In order to the app work correctly on binding bounded accounts, the store has to have this app configured.
+:warning: **In order to the app work correctly on binding bounded accounts, the store has to have this app configured: `vtex.binding-countries@0.x`.
 And all canonical has to contain the rootPath in the URL.**

 ### Step 1 - Installing and Adding the Currency selector app to your theme's peerDependencies